jakubvsetecka/Q-Games24-SuperPosistion/README.md

 # Q-Games24-SuperPosistion
-This project was developed as a part of one day workshow Q-Games24
+This project was developed as a part of one day workshop Q-Games24